AA Pension Scheme

 1. To fulfil its legal obligations, such as giving you specified information about your benefits in the Scheme as required by pension legislation; and

-2. To meet its legitimate interests to administer the Scheme efficiently and to pay benefits to you and your dependants in accordance with the Rules.
+2. To administer the Scheme efficiently and to pay benefits to you and your dependants in accordance with the Rules.

 The Trustee may share your personal data with others (within the United Kingdom or in any other country) where it thinks it is necessary or desirable to do so in connection with the administration of the Scheme.
 In particular the Trustee may make the information available to its professional advisers, to the Company, to the Scheme Administrator and to any other persons who may become responsible for providing benefits.
 The Trustee has measures in place to protect the security of your personal data and keep it confidential.